 When the appeal refers to a negative outcome of a Comprehensive Examination or Qualifying Exam, the student will write the Graduate Director stating the reasons that he or she argues that a procedural irregularity took place during the process of examination.
 After discussing the appeal with the student, the Graduate Director will bring the case to the Graduate Committee which will decide on the merits of the appeal.
-The Graduate Committee will address the merits of the appeal according to the rules and guidelines under which the Examination took place, and determine whether the student has shown that a faculty member or the Graduate Examination Committee made an irregular or inappropriate use of these guidelines.
-The Graduate Committee can then dismiss the appeal or accept the appeal on its merits.
+The Graduate Committee will address the merits of the appeal according to the rules and guidelines under which the Examination took place, and determine whether the student has shown that a faculty member or the Graduate Committee can then dismiss the appeal or accept the appeal on its merits.
 If the decision is to accept the appeal, the Graduate Committee will appoint another Examination Committee.
 If the decision is to dismiss the appeal, the case will be closed in the department.